EspiraMarvin/vue-laravel-articles/readme.md

-# Larticles API that uses the API resources.
-This is an API for an article CRUD app
+# Vue-Laravel articles API that uses the API resources.
+An article CRUD app

 > Laravel 6 API that uses the API resources.
 This is an API for an article CRUD app